DulinaS/TrashTagger/README.md

 ## ✅ Status

-🚧 In development – MVP due by [Your Deadline Here]
+🚧 In development – MVP due by 2025 Aug